drupalprojects/memcache/README.txt

 prefix.
 Not that if using a keyed array for specifying prefix, you must specify the 'default' prefix.

+It is also possible to specify multiple prefixes per bin.
+Only the first prefix will be used when setting/getting cache items, but all prefixes will be cleared when deleting cache items.
+This provides support for more complicated configurations such as a live instance and an administrative instance each with their own prefixes and therefore their own unique caches.
+Any time a cache item is deleted on either instance, it gets flushed on both -- thus, should an admin do something that flushes the page cache, it will appropriately get flushed on both instances.
+(For more discussion see the issue where support was added, https://www.drupal.org/node/1084448.)
+This feature is enabled when you configure prefixes as arrays within arrays.
+For example:

+  // Live instance.
+  $conf['memcache_key_prefix'] = array(
+    'default' => array(
+      'live_unique', // live cache prefix
+      'admin_unique', // admin cache prefix
+    ),
+  );

+The above would be the configuration of your live instance.
+Then, on your administrative instance you would flip the keys:

+  // Administrative instance.
+  $conf['memcache_key_prefix'] = array(
+    'default' => array(
+      'admin_unique', // admin cache prefix
+      'live_unique', // live cache prefix
+    ),
+  );

 ## EXPERIMENTAL - ALTERNATIVE SERIALIZE ##

 This is a new experimental feature added to the memcache module in version